MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-M-Grievances-Organization-Determinations-Appeals/section-422.572.md

 (e) *Content of the notice of expedited determination.* (1) The notice of any expedited determination must state the specific reasons for the determination in understandable language.

-(2) If the determination is not completely favorable to the enrollee, the notice must -
+(2) If the determination is not completely favorable to the enrollee, the notice must—

 (i) Inform the enrollee of his or her right to a reconsideration;